doxx/doxx.net/README.md

 ### 1. Create an Account

 doxx.net doesn't use usernames or passwords.
 Instead, you'll receive an authentication token via email.
-This token is your key to the doxx.net network and is tied to your own IP address in the doxx.net network.
+This token is your key to the doxx.net API and you can create new tunnels which have their own tokens attached.

 #### Standard Account Creation
 ```bash